VirginieLaborde/VirginieLaborde/README.md

 ## Hi there 👋

 ### 💬 About me
-I'm Virginie, almost 40, from Nantes (north-western France).
+I'm Virginie, 40, from Nantes (north-western France).
-I spent 15 years in Supply chain management, then decided I needed to learn more about coding and manipulating data.
+I spent 15 years in Supply chain management, then decided to retrain and learn more about coding and manipulating data.

-I just finished a 6-month course at the O'clock coding school (https://oclock.io/).
+In 2020/2021, I did a 6-month course at the O'clock coding school (https://oclock.io/).
 I studied JavaScript (fullstack).

 I'm curious, patient, **love** debugging (really! and I genuinely love to help debugging, too!), and aim to code as clean as possible.